-Next Hop VLAN
+Next Hop VLAN (Only for IPv6)

 The VLAN ID (VID) of the specific IPv6 interface associated with the gateway.
 The given VID ranges from 1 to 4094 and will be effective only when the corresponding IPv6 interface is valid.

 If the IPv6 gateway address is link-local, it must specify the next hop VLAN for the gateway.